 The OPFS-based VFS uses sync access handles for read and write operations.
 Multiple connections can be open concurrently, but only a single read or write transaction can be open at a time.

-Additionally, since opening a handle is an asynchronous operation, the SharedArrayBuffer + Atomics workaround is used to make this synchronous.
-This means COOP and COEP headers are required.
+Additionally, since opening a file handle is an asynchronous operation, the %%SharedArrayBuffer%% + Atomics workaround is used to make the operation synchronous.
+This means COOP and COEP headers are required (to use %%SharedArrayBuffer%%).

 This VFS does have file system transparency, making it interoperable with wa-sqlite’s OPFS VFS.